 They tested their theories with 27 newly-appointed school leaders who took part in an 18-month induction program called the First-Time Principals program.
 The researchers rated them on how well they used the skills when role-playing with a female actor who ‘complained’ about a teacher.

-The outcome of this research was that many principals advocated their viewpoints instead of inquiring into the concerns of the ‘parent.’
+The outcome of this research was that many principals advocated their viewpoints instead of inquiring about the concerns of the ‘parent.’
 The researchers suggest that mentally tough people would use all six skills to resolve arguments.

-1. Expressing point of view
+1. Expressing your point of view

 First of all is the skill of expressing one’s point of view.
 The aim is to do so while considering the interests of both parties.
 The principals had to listen to the female ‘parent’, then explain their views.
 They had to give reasons for them.

 The principals then had to listen carefully to the parent’s concerns.
 According to the researchers, doing this builds trust.
 It also shows respect for the other party and clarifies how each person has interpreted facts.
 Furthermore, it gives people the tools they need to solve future conflicts.